 Mark Coreth

 “I have been lucky enough over the years to travel widely to study wildlife in its environment.
 My method has always been to record my experiences in my mind’s eye.
 It’s really being in the field that you see this movement and life in its extreme.
 You see those little twists and turns that you’d never see unless you were actually there to take it all in.”

 Mark Coreth was born in London in 1958 and was immediately dispatched to the family farm in the Kenyan highlands where the Equator ran through the house.
-Black and white Colobus monkeys leapt amongst the branches in the trees behind the house where leopard and cheetah also lived.
-This idyllic childhood surrounded by exotic Flora and Fauna fostered Mark’s early and continuing passion for wildlife and the sculpting of it.
+This idyllic African childhood fostered Mark’s early and continuing passion for wildlife.

-After prep school in Kenya, Mark attended Ampleforth public school in the north of England and on leaving joined The Blues and Royals, serving with the Regiment as a regular officer.
+After prep school in Kenya, Mark attended Ampleforth School and on leaving joined The Blues and Royals, serving with the Regiment as a regular officer.
 He has spent time in England, Cyprus, Germany, Ireland and the Falkland Islands during the 1982 hostilities.
-On his return to England he was commissioned to make a silver sculpture of his regiment’s drum horse “Belisarius”, for the Warrant Officer’s Mess and later a second cast in bronze became the Household Cavalry’s wedding present to The Duke and Duchess of York; his first commission, a taste of many more to come.
-He held his first exhibition at the Sladmore whilst still a serving soldier, and has now shown with the gallery for over 20 years.
+On his return to England he was commissioned to make a silver sculpture of his regiment’s drum horse “Belisarius”, for the Warrant Officer’s Mess.
+Later, a second cast in bronze became the Household Cavalry’s wedding present to The Duke and Duchess of York; his first commission, a taste of many more to come in the following years.

-As well as his regular one-man exhibitions at Sladmore Contemporary Mark shows regularly in Paris, and New York.
-His many monumental commissions include a life-size piece of two Cheetahs in a tree for the ruling family in Dubai, a life-size figure of a boatman which sits outside Shakespeare’s Globe Theatre, a shoal of rays in the Docklands and a massive 50 piece fountain at the Natural History Museum.
-His most spectacular commission to date has been an enormous 16 foot high life-size charging elephant; the subject of a half hour documentary on the Discovery Channel.
+As well as his regular one-man shows at Sladmore Contemporary Mark undertakes monumental sculpture commissions.
+To date these include a life-size piece of two Cheetahs in a tree for the ruling family in Dubai, a life-size figure of a boatman which sits outside Shakespeare’s Globe Theatre, a shoal of rays in the Docklands, an intricate 50-piece fountain at the Natural History Museum and a full-size bronze ‘Tree of Hope’ with hundreds of cast Swifts among the branches which was commissioned for the St John of Jerusalem Eye Hospital in Muristan.
+His most spectacular commission to date has been an enormous 18-foot-high charging elephant; the subject of a half hour documentary on the Discovery Channel.
 Where the film-makers followed him on safari while he made his initial studies, back to his studio for the creation process and finally to the foundry to see the final casting of the bronze.
 The finished bronze elephants currently reside in a public collection in Rome and a private collection in Australia.

+Mark Coreth